Knowing how to work remotely sounds like a dream, doesn’t it?

 You wake up when you want.
 You don’t have to sit in traffic every morning.
 You can create your own work hours.
 You can do work that brings you joy.

 This is the reality for nearly 3.5 million remote workers.

 Remote work frees you from the shackles of your desk and gives you the freedom to work when and where you want.

 In the past, remote work might have been nothing but a pipe dream.
-But, today more and more people are turning to remote work, and a lot of companies are becoming open to the idea of a remote workplace.
+But, today more and more people are turning to remote work, and a lot of startups and companies are becoming open to the idea of a remote workplace.

 Even if you’re brand new to the concept of remote work, it’s entirely possible for you to attain.

 By the end of this post, you’ll be fully equipped to start your new remote working career, whether you decide to work from home, the beaches of Bali, or a high-rise apartment in New York.

 Remote work is a type of working that allows people to work outside of the traditional office setting.
 It’s built upon the concept that you don’t have to be in the same physical proximity to get work to get good work done.

 Remote work is on the rise, in fact, there’s been some speculation that it’s the future of work.